 - Add the tomato sauce and the beans, stir gently.

-- Press on cancel and then press on pressure cooking and turn the venting knob to sealing.
-Choose 13 minutes, then let it release the pressure naturally for 10 minutes while on keeping warm.
+- Press on the cancel button and then press on pressure cooking and.
+Turn the venting knob to sealing.
+Choose 13 minutes, then let it release the pressure naturally for 10 minutes while on keeping warm mode.

 - Release the pressure completely by turning the venting knob to venting (use a wooden spoon or a silicone oven mitt to do so.
 Careful not to burn yourself).
 When the floating valve drops, it’s safe to open the instant pot.

 - You can omit the chicken bouillon by replacing the amount of water mentioned in the recipe with chicken or beef broth.